Easy Malabar Mutton Biryani

 32. Next, toss gently - the remaining rice layer with the mutton masala, till incorporated.

-33. Then to serve, add enough of the mutton masala rice, with the lighter colored rice, together for each plate, to get a good balance of colored and white rice.
-For each plate, serve with masala and rice to desired proportions.
+33. Then, to serve, add enough of the mutton masala rice, with the lighter colored rice, together for each plate, to get a good balance of colored and white rice.
+For each plate, serve with masala and rice to the desired proportions.

 34. Garnish with some fried onion and cashew nuts.